TULSA Procedure: Transurethral Ultrasound Ablation (TULSA-PRO) for Prostate Cancer

 What is TULSA Treatment for Prostate Cancer?

 Transurethral ultrasound ablation (TULSA-PRO) is a minimally invasive procedure that, under MRI guidance, delivers precise doses of therapeutic ultrasound to treat prostate cancer while sparing the healthy nerve tissue surrounding the prostate.
-TULSA relies on a rod-shaped device that is inserted into the urethra.
+The TULSA-PRO procedure relies on a rod-shaped device that is inserted into the urethra.

 TULSA Procedure vs. Other Prostate Cancer Treatments

-Transurethral ultrasound ablation TULSA-PRO can more easily cover a wider area of the prostate than laser focal therapy (LFT) or focal laser ablation (FLA).
-For patients who have a larger cancer, or a somewhat diffuse cancer within the prostate, prostate cancer, TULSA-PRO can cover almost the entire prostate gland in many patients.
+Transurethral ultrasound ablation, or TULSA-PRO, can more easily cover a wider area of the prostate than laser focal therapy (LFT) or focal laser ablation (FLA).
+For patients who have a larger cancer, or a somewhat diffuse cancer within the prostate, the TULSA prostate procedure can cover almost the entire prostate gland in many patients.

 Tulsa Prostate Diagram